Remove people from a photo, keep your subject

 When your subject is clearly in the foreground and the people to remove are in the background, the AI has the easiest job.
 When the subject is intertwined with the person you are removing (shared handrail, overlapping limbs), the reconstruction can bleed into the subject.
 Paint carefully around the overlap zone.

 Unmasked regions may drift slightly.
-SDXL inpainting is generative.
-Pixels outside your mask stay visually close to the original but are not byte-identical — colours and fine detail may shift a hair.
-The tradeoff buys you the ability to erase large, complex people-heavy regions that purely reconstructive inpainters (LaMa, ContentAware) cannot handle.
-For strict pixel preservation outside the mask, use the Watermark Remover or homepage Object Remover instead.
+The AI is generative — it regenerates the whole image, so pixels outside your mask stay visually close to the original but are not pixel-identical; colours and fine detail may shift a hair.
+That tradeoff is what buys you the ability to erase large, complex, people-heavy regions that simpler erasers cannot handle.

 Weird edges in mixed scenes.
 When the person you are removing is physically intertwined with the subject (shared handrail, overlapping limbs, leaning on a wall right next to your subject), the AI can blend parts of the subject into the fill.
 The best defence is to paint carefully around the overlap — err on the side of including small bits of background rather than accidentally covering your subject.